blog

 - Partnering with nurse injectors or physicians

-As your experience grows, you can refine your specialties, build your clientele, and even explore leadership or teaching roles in the industry.
+As you gain experience, you can refine your specialties.
+You can build your clientele and explore leadership or teaching roles.

 A Real-Life Story – From Esthetics to Advanced Technology

-Meet Lara, a former spa esthetician from Mississauga who wanted more challenge and career growth.
-After completing a laser theory course and hands-on certification, she was hired by a medical aesthetics clinic in Oakville where she performs IPL photofacials, skin tightening, and combination therapy for sun damage and redness.
-Now, she collaborates with a nurse injector to create full facial rejuvenation plans for clients.
-Laser was her entry point into medical aesthetics—but today, she’s exploring dermal filler training through APT to take her career even further.
+Meet Lara, a former spa esthetician from Mississauga.
+She wanted more challenge and career growth.
+She completed a laser theory course and hands-on certification.
+Then she was hired by a medical aesthetics clinic in Oakville.
+She performs IPL photofacials, skin tightening, and combination therapy.
+She collaborates with a nurse injector to create full facial rejuvenation plans.
+Laser was her entry point into medical aesthetics.
+Now she is exploring dermal filler training through APT to go further.

 Frequently Asked Question – Can a Laser Technician Also Offer Injectables?

 Not unless they are a regulated healthcare professional in Ontario.
-Only RPNs, RNs, NPs, MDs, and dentists are eligible to perform cosmetic injectable treatments like Botox®, dermal fillers, PRP, and biostimulatory injectables such as Sculptra® and Radiesse®.
+Only RPNs, RNs, NPs, MDs, and dentists can perform cosmetic injectables.
+This includes Botox®, dermal fillers, PRP, and biostimulatory injectables like Sculptra® and Radiesse®.

-That said, many Laser Technicians do eventually pursue a nursing license so they can expand into injectables.
-This creates an ideal blend of skin rejuvenation, laser technology, and injectable artistry.
+Many Laser Technicians pursue a nursing license later.
+This lets them expand into injectables.
+It creates a blend of skin rejuvenation, laser technology, and injectable artistry.

 Is Becoming a Laser Technician the Right Fit for You?